njensen0604/ektajpu/README.md

 # ektajpu #

-This chrome extension converts the x-system characters into their proper Esperanto characters.
+This extension converts the x-system characters into their proper Esperanto characters.

 **This converts the characters live, as you type.**